 As a family we had never experienced an offer like this before and it was a big leap of faith to travel halfway around the world off the back of quite a few emails and one Skype call!
 People thought I was crazy and I have to admit I was damn nervous, until I arrived and met the crew.
 I quickly settled down and I can report that they were a bunch of champions, absolutely fantastic with the kids and we had a great time with them.

 It’s very easy to travel between Jaipur and Agra via the Indian railway, this was our plan although due to flight issues we had to organise a private driver.
-I found our driver through Trip Advisor, Agra Day Tour Packages.
+This enabled us to see the Taj Mahal and be back in time to do the filming in Jaipur with kids.

 Here’s the finished product, our family travel campaign fronted by our 10 year old daughter Keira, who had never acted before!
 I think you’ll agree she did a great job of it.